Turmoil in Sri Lanka as ex-president Rajapaksa sworn in as PM

 In early September, Rajapaksa had led thousands of opposition demonstrators who blocked a main road in Colombo in protest at economic hardship and the delaying of provincial polls.

-(Reporting by Shihar Aneez and Ranga Sirilal; Editing by Robin Pomeroy and Alex Richardson)
+(Reporting by Shihar Aneez and Ranga Sirilal; editing by Sanjeev Miglani, Alex Richardson, Toby Chopra and G Crosse)